 The Dreamcloud’s top comfort layer is made of ultra-plush, gel-infused foam designed to offer pressure relief, which will help to alleviate pressure on the pelvis and shoulders for back sleepers.

-Beneath this is the 2.5” foam support layer.
+Beneath this is the 2.5-inch foam support layer.
 Next is the support layer of pocketed innerspring coils, which provides deep support, motion isolation, edge support, and promotes breathability.

 The luxury firm (6.5) firmness is perfect for back sleepers, providing the ideal level of support without excessive sinkage.

-The Dreamcloud comes with a Limited Lifetime Warranty and free shipping in the contiguous U.S, and returns are processed free of charge.
+The Dreamcloud comes with a lifetime warranty and free shipping in the contiguous U.S, and returns are processed free of charge.
 Sleepers can try the Dreamcloud with a 365-night sleep trial, with a mandatory 30-day break-in period.